LGN520/farreach-public/ycsb-implementation.md

 			- TODO: Add parsebufs_multisrc_ipfrag(_dist) for udprecvlarge_multisrc_ipfrag(_dist) in Java
 			- TODO: Update DbUdpNative to invoke the native function to receive SCANRES_SPLIT

+- 10.23 (Sunday)
+	+ Huancheng
+		* TODO: Finish experiment 1 on Twitter Traces
+			- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)
+		* TODO: Start experiment 4

 - 10.22 (Saturday)
 	+ Siyuan
 		* TODO: Support range query
 	+ HuanCheng
-		* TODO: Finish experiment 1 on Twitter Traces
+		* TODO: Run experiment 3
-			- NOTE: double-check the Twitter Traces of the choosen clusters before experiments (maybe we can have a discussion)
+			- TODO: Use loading phase to pre-load 100M records into 2 storage servers (w/ workload_mode=1)

 - 10.21 (Friday)
 	+ Siyuan
 		* TODO: Update evaluation
-	+ HuanCheng
-		* Evaluation
-			* TODO: Finish experiment 2
-				- TODO: Launch netcache for experiment 2 with 128 servers before demo
-			* TODO: Run experiment 3
-				- TODO: Use loading phase to pre-load 100M records into 2 storage servers (w/ workload_mode=1)
-			* TODO: Launch nocache for experiment 2 with 128 servers
-		* Coding
-			* TODO: Finish TraceReplay workload

-- 10.20 (Thursday)
-	+ Siyuan
-		+ TODO: Test correctness of farreach P4 under 1M records
-			* TODO: Port 3/0 is always DWN
-			* TODO: Server's NIC RX errors (maybe due to incorrect ipv4 checksum re-calculated by Tofino)
-				- TODO: Use crc16 instead of csum16 for USE_BFSDE920
-				- TODO: Try 1 client + 1 server
-				- TODO: Try a simple P4 program to forward packets directly between the client and server
-				- TODO: Try to enable UDP checksum
 		+ TODO: Test dynamic workload performnace of FarReach under 100M records (TODO: re-run keydump)
 			* NOTE: as our cache hit latency 30~40 us is lower than NetCache 5 us due to testbed difference, we need more client threads to saturate the system
 			* TODO: Disk bottleneck (still 2 logical servers): <20 MQPS with in-memory KVS instead of RocksDB